ausseabed/survey-request-and-planning-tool/README.md

 ## Development commands
-There are a variety of mainenance commands available, all accessed via make:
+There are a variety of maintenance commands available, all accessed via make:

 `make run` - runs the development environment
 `make build-dev` - runs docker compose build for development environment
 `make stop` - stops all containers
-`make clean` - removes `node_modules` from server
+`make clean` - removes `node_modules` from client and server
+`make migration-run` - runs the database migration scripts `make migration-revert` - reverts the last database migration step (not all)

 ## Database

+General process for modifying the database schema is as follows;
+1. Modify/add entity ( found in `server/src/lib/entity`)
+1. Run migration generation command (shown below).
+This will produce a new typescript file in `server/src/migration`.
+1. Confirm migration script is ok (often require modification for default values, etc)
+1. Run new migration `make migration-run`

 The following command will create a database migration script (replace MIGRATION_NAME> param);